Global Ikhwan child abuse scandal: State governments

-Johor

 On 25 November 2024, Johor declared the teachings, beliefs, and practices of GISB as deviant.
 Johor Mufti Datuk Yahya Ahmad stated that the group's teachings contradict Islamic faith and doctrine.
 The ruling aligns with decisions by the Muzakarah Committee of the National Council for Islamic Religious Affairs Malaysia (MKI).
 The Johor Islamic Religious Department is collaborating with relevant authorities to monitor GISB activities and curb their spread online.
 Johor joins other states, including Perlis, Selangor, Pahang, Sabah, Melaka, and Penang, in declaring GISB’s teachings as deviant.

 Abuse allegations by former members

 Several former members of GISB have come forward with allegations of abuse and coercion within the organisation.
 One former member, Zoey, reported in October 2024 that she was forced into marriage at 17 to an influential member of GISB.
 She described enduring physical and sexual abuse throughout her 14-year marriage and claimed that her attempts to seek help from GISB leadership were ignored.
 With assistance from relatives and non-governmental organisations, Zoey filed for divorce and relocated to Singapore with her nine children in 2021.

 On 20 October 2024, Ummu Atiyah Ashaari, the daughter of former Al-Arqam leader Ashaari Muhammad, provided her testimony to the police.
 She alleged that she was wrongfully confined in a two-room house for approximately one month.
 She revealed that she attempted to escape but was recaptured and confined again.
 Ummu Atiyah led police to the location where she claimed she had been detained by GISB members, further asserting that she was compelled to marry a GISB leader in Turkey before being brought back to Malaysia.
 These allegations have prompted police investigations into GISB's practices concerning confinement and coercion.